 Middle East (Asia)

 The Arabian Desert lies within the Tropic of Cancer.
-Along with the familiar dromedary camels and wild Arabian horses, this desert is home to flamingos, Egyptian vultures, ibex, falcons, foxes, porcupines, hares, civet cats, hedgehogs, sand cobras, scorpions, dung beetles, vipers, skinks, locusts and some animals in common with the Sahara such as the jackal, hyena, jerboa and gazelle.
+Along with the familiar dromedary camels and wild Arabian horses, this desert is home to flamingos, Egyptian vultures, ibex, falcons, foxes, porcupines, hares, civet cats, hedgehogs, sand cobras, scorpions, dung beetles, vipers, skinks, locusts and some animals in common with the Sahara such as:

 Two Australian deserts sit north of the Tropic of Capricorn line: the Great Sandy Desert and the Tanami Desert.
 Nocturnal residents bilby and mulgara and the burrowing marsupial mole avoid the heat of day.
 Thorny devils, a lizard species, eat ants.
 Three species of parrot can be found here along with the rufous hare wallaby.
 Non-native camels as well as foxes and cats have taken a toll on native marsupial populations.